kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

 augmentations, model, model parameters, optimizer, learning rate scheduler, and so on.
 Moreover, logging with `tensorboard` and `comet` gives us the ability to track and compare results of different runs at ease.
 For every run a "run-folder" is created which takes the name `<datetime>-<configfile-name>`.
-This folder keeps the `stdout` log, the `tensorboard` log and additionally the model weights-checkpoint.
-This serves as a back up of executed runs.
+This folder keeps the `stdout` log, the `tensorboard` log and additionally the model weights-checkpoint (see [Training folder structure](#training-folder-structure).
+This folder serves as a back up of executed runs.

+`train.py`:
+This is the main script to run a training.
+The main commandline argument is `--configuration` which contains the configuration file path.

+`inference.py`: This script helps to get model predictions using the ETH test dataset.
+The main commandline argument is `--run_folder` which takes the path to the "run-folder" created during training.
+Then this script will automatically load the best model checkpoint and create the submission.csv file inside the "run-folder" in the folder `prediction-<datetime>`.

 ## Reproducibility